Alfa Romeo 2uettottanta: Context

-Style
+Design

 The 2uettottanta's red bodywork was inspired by the typical Alfa Romeo paintwork.
-It is 1797 mm wide, 4212.6 mm long, 1280 mm high and has a wheelbase of 2,500 mm (98.4 in).
+It is 1797 mm wide, 4212.6 mm long, 1280 mm high, and has a wheelbase of 2,500 mm (98.4 in).
 The car features design cues from the Alfa Romeo Duetto and has Alfa Romeo's traditional feature of a triangle with the Alfa Romeo emblem on the front.
 The bodywork features soft curves with a central line at the front end.
 To the sides of the Alfa Romeo emblem, there are two triangular air inlets.
 The headlights, which used the latest LED technologies, are set under the car's main body line.
 A carbon band in the lower part of the front end acts as a splitter and directs airflow towards the rear.
 The back is characterized by two bumps which create the roll-bars at the back of the seats.
-The interior is spacious and comfortable with form-fitting sports seats.
-The interior also features a retro-styled three-spoke steering wheel.
+The interior features sports seats and a retro-styled three-spoke steering wheel.
 The driving position is low to the ground and the seatback is steeply raked.
 The major controls are placed around the steering column and on the central tunnel, as well as across the upper dash.
 The detailing includes glowing white Alfa Romeo badges on the centre of the speedometer and rev counter needles.
-The gear shifter is finished in machined aluminum billet.
+The gear shifter is finished in machined billet aluminum.

-Technical information
+Specifications

-The car is equipped with a longitudinally mounted, turbocharged 1750 cc four-cylinder engine, a tribute to the 1750 Veloce from 1968, one of many versions derived from the famous "Osso di Seppia" (Cuttlefish).
-Power is delivered to the rear wheels through a TCT box.
+The car is equipped with a longitudinally-mounted, turbocharged 1750 cc four-cylinder engine, a tribute to the 1750 Veloce from 1968, one of many versions derived from the famous "Osso di Seppia" (Cuttlefish).
+Power is delivered to the rear wheels through a paddle-shifted twin-clutch transmission.